Bruce Roberts (photographer): Career

 In 1978 he became the director of photography for Southern Living magazine, a position he held until 1982.
 In 1982 he took on the role of senior travel photographer for the magazine, focusing on depicting the Southern United States.
 In 1992, after 14 years with Southern Living he left to pursue freelance photography and to focus on contributing to various books, especially books on the lighthouses of North Carolina which became his passion.
-In the fall of 1994, while living in Nags Head on the Outer Banks of North Carolina, Roberts and his second wife Cheryl Shelton-Roberts co-founded the Outer Banks Lighthouse Society dedicated to preserving North Carolina's lighthouses and to spreading awareness about their history, and currently serves on its board of directors.
-Starting in 1997 Roberts, working together with his wife Cheryl Shelton-Roberts, published his first book on the historical lighthouses, called "Lighthouse Families".
-In subsequent years the Roberts published further books on Lighthouses in and around North Carolina.
+In the fall of 1994, while living in Nags Head on the Outer Banks of North Carolina, Roberts and his second wife Cheryl Shelton-Roberts co-founded the Outer Banks Lighthouse Society dedicated to preserving North Carolina's lighthouses and to spreading awareness about their history, and served on its board of directors.
+Starting in 1997 Roberts, working with Cheryl, published his first book on the historical lighthouses, called Lighthouse Families.
+In subsequent years the Roberts published further books on lighthouses in and around North Carolina.
 He would later be awarded "Keeper of the Light" award from the American Lighthouse Foundation as a result of the preservation initiatives he led through the Outer Banks Lighthouse Society.
-In 2001 Our State Magazine awarded Bruce Roberts the first ever Carl Goerch Award, named after the magazine's founder.
+In 2001 Our State magazine awarded Roberts the first ever Carl Goerch Award, named after the magazine's founder.
 In a 2005 article in Lighthouse Magazine, magazine editor Tim Harrison and the magazine staff declared that Roberts was one of America's all-time best lighthouse photographers, citing his long history of capturing historical lighthouses on film.
 In 2010 the Outer Banks History Center (OBHC) presented an exhibit of Roberts' photographs entitled "Bruce Roberts, Photojournalist: 50 Years of Capturing Change" that featured photos from throughout his career, primarily focusing on pictures taken in North Carolina.

 Personal life

-From 1958 through the mid-1980s Bruce Roberts was married to Nancy Roberts, a renowned author.
+From 1958 through the mid-1980s, Bruce Roberts was married to Nancy Roberts, a renowned author.
 The two met when they both worked for the Charlotte Observer and married in 1958.
 The couple had a daughter, Nancy, and a son, David, during their marriage.
-David Roberts was born with Down Syndrome. which was chronicled in Bruce and Nancy's book David, published in 1968, describing their experiences with raising a child with Down Syndrome in the 1960s.
+David was born with Down Syndrome. which was chronicled in Bruce and Nancy's book David, published in 1968, describing their experiences with raising a child with Down Syndrome in the 1960s.
 They divorced in the mid-1980s with both Bruce and Nancy remarrying later on.
 Bruce Roberts married Cheryl Shelton, now Cheryl Shelton-Roberts, a retired schoolteacher, historian, and prolific researcher of North Carolina lighthouses, keepers’ genealogies, keepers’ families oral histories, lifesaving stations, and shipwrecks.

+Roberts died in Newport, North Carolina on June 16, 2023, at the age of 93.